PatrickJS/ngExam/README.md

 * What's the difference between $broadcast, and $emit?
 * What are $timeout and $interval and how do you cancel them?
 * What's dirty checking?
 * Do other frameworks use dirty checking?
-Answer: yes (React,Ember,Polymer)
+Answer: yes (React,Polymer)
 * What is the $digest loop?
 * What's the difference between $digest and $apply?
 * What are $watchGroup and $watchCollection?